SethGossler/CYOA/README.md

 * Story Genres
 * Community Functions (tbd)

 This project is really just for fun.
-If you are interested in joining, please feel free to ask!
+If you are interested in joining, please feel free to ask how!